Chew/TARDIS-Docs/docs/modules.md

 :::info

-The Chunk Generator module is always enabled.
+The Chunk Generator module is always enabled, but generators other than the [`void`](/modules/generators#void) generator are only used if they are specified in _planets.yml_ or the Whovian planets (Gallifrey, Siluria, Skaro) are enabled.

 :::